 Consume pickled garlic to reduce or prevent heavy metal poisoning.

 Diabetes is a metabolic disorder, mainly caused by unhealthy lifestyle.
-Scientists at IICT, India fed garlic to lab rats and found a reduction in blood glucose and triglyceride levels and also the rats showed increased insulin sensitivity (25).
-So, if you are prediabetic or a diabetic, consume garlic to lower glucose levels in the blood and make your body insulin sensitive.
+Scientists at IICT, India fed garlic to lab rats and found a reduction in blood glucose and triglyceride levels and also the rats showed increased insulin sensitivity (24).
+So, if you are prediabetici XA state in which blood sugar levels are higher than normal but not high enough to be called diabetes mellitus. or a diabetic, consume garlic to lower glucose levels in the blood and make your body insulin sensitive.

 Garlic Dose For Diabetes